FlutterSmith/E-VeggieStore/README.md

 Payment Gateway

-Integrate a payment gateway of your choice (e.g., Stripe, Razorpay).
+Integrate a payment gateway of your choice (e.g., Stripe,PayPal).
 Test the integration in sandbox mode before enabling live payments.

 State Management

-The app uses Provider for state management, ensuring a clean separation between UI and business logic.
+The app uses Bloc/Cubit for state management, ensuring a clean separation between UI and business logic.